sikrinick/bruce/README.md

 * EVIL Portal is only for use on professional engagements with a valid scope of work, educational or demonstration purposes.
 Storage, sale, or use of personal information without consent is against the law. 🤓

 ## BadUSB
+**The content of the file isn`t supposed to be parsed like flipper!**

 To choose a payload for the BadUSB on Cardputer instead of getting rickrolled, you need to create a file on the SD card root directory called "badpayload.txt".
 This will be the raw payload that will be sent when the Cardputer is connected via USB cable.

+By default, when you press the BadUSB option, it will send a Win + R key input and paste your payload, the content on the .txt file **can be a powershell one-liner**.

+## Wireguard
+To be able to connect to a wireguard tunnel with your cardputer easily, you need to have your .conf file and place on the SD card root directory called "wg.conf".

 ## Install from M5Burner
 This is the absolute easiest way to get BRUCE